Kim Kardashian’s Trainer Reveals The Secret About The Star’s Tiny Waist

 Kardashian said that after she gave birth to two children, she weighed “almost 140” and Alcantara “really changed” her body, which helped her drop to 116 pounds, according to People.

-After showing off her body Monday night, Kardashian said she was going to allow herself to indulge with a doughnut for breakfast Tuesday morning.
+After showing off her body on Monday night, Kardashian said that she was going to allow herself to indulge with a donut for breakfast on Tuesday morning.

 “I have doughnuts waiting for me tomorrow morning, hot, fresh doughnuts,” she said.
 “They are special ones from here — vanilla with rainbow sprinkles,” People reported.